ictvoip/ictvoip-docs/docs/source/admin/ictvoipbilling.rst

 **1. Purchase or start a Trial**

-If you haven't already purchased the ictVoIP Billing addon module or wish to request a trial, you can request so here:
+If you haven't already purchased the ictVoIP Billing addon module or wish to request a trial version, you can request so here:

 `ictVoIP Billing Software Contact Us <https://www.ictvoip.ca/contact-us>`_